Prefer a one-on-one demo? Click here

 When suspicious events are detected, XDR can provide tools to help security teams determine the severity of a threat and respond accordingly.
 This can help identify even the most sophisticated malware attacks and respond before they spread throughout the environment and cause damage.

 The Cynet 360 Advanced Threat Detection and Response platform provides protection against threats including zero-day attacks, advanced persistent threats (APT), advanced malware, and trojans that can evade traditional signature-based security measures.

 Block exploit-like behavior

-Cynet monitors endpoints memory to discover behavioral patterns that are typical to exploit such as an unusual process handle request.
-These patterns are common to the vast majority of exploits, whether known or new and provides effective protection even from zero-day exploits.
+Cynet monitors endpoints’ memory to discover behavioral patterns that are typical to exploit such as an unusual process handling request.
+These patterns are common to the vast majority of exploits, whether known or new, and provide effective protection even from zero-day exploits.

 Block exploit-derived malware

-Cynet employs multi-layered malware protection that includes ML-based static analysis, sandboxing, process behavior monitoring.
+Cynet employs multi-layered malware protection that includes ML-based static analysis, sandboxing and process behavior monitoring.
 In addition, they provide fuzzy hashing and threat intelligence.
-This ensures that even if a successful zero day exploit establishes a connection with the attacker and downloads additional malware, Cynet will prevent this malware from running so no harm can be done.
+This ensures that even if a successful zero-day exploit establishes a connection with the attacker and downloads additional malware, Cynet will prevent this malware from running so no harm can be done.

 Uncover hidden threats

 Cynet uses an adversary-centric methodology to accurately detect threats throughout the attack chain.
 Cynet thinks like an adversary, detecting behaviors and indicators across endpoints, files, users, and networks.
 They provide a holistic account of the operation of an attack, irrespective of where the attack may try to penetrate.